cardano-foundation/cardano-mobile-connect-demo/README.md

 #### Starting the Wallet Client

-Open in Android Studio and run in an Emulator or on Device
+Open in Android Studio and run in an Emulator or on Device.

+#### Add a PeerJS Server URL

+Open Constants.js in the dApp and add a PeerJS Server URL here.
+This will get used by dApp and Wallet for connection making.

 #### Starting the dApp Client